EmilyGoose/pybot/README.md

 ## Setup instructions

 *NOTE: If you would like to add pybot to your server [click here](http://bit.ly/addpybot) instead.*

-Unless you REALLY want to, you can rely on the instance run by me.
+Unless you REALLY want to run your own bot, you can rely on the instance run by me.

 Install Python >= 3.4